Securian - Life Insurance

 Can I purchase additional Supplemental Accidental Death and Dismemberment (AD&D) insurance for myself or my family?

 Employees may elect additional AD&D life for themselves in increments of $25,000 up to a maximum of $1 million.
-If an employee elects coverage when first eligible, the guarantee amount up to $200,000 is available.
-Any amounts elected in excess of $200,000 will be subject to medical evidence of insurability (EOI).
+No Evidence of Insurability (EOI) is required for this benefit.

 How much more insurance do you need?
 The Securian Benefit Scout will help you in determining the type and amount of additional insurance.
 Also, the Securian Calculation Worksheet will provide you the premium amount for additional life and accidental death and dismemberment insurance.
-To elect additional AD&D coverage for you or your family, complete the Group Accidental Death and Dismemberment Insurance Enrollment form and return it to Employee Benefits in Heer Hall, Kent Campus.
+To elect additional AD&D coverage for you or your family, complete the Group Accidental Death and Dismemberment Insurance Enrollment form and return it to Employee Benefits in Heer Hall, Kent Campus or fax it directly to our office at 330-672-5447.

 What is an EOI - Evidence of Insurability?
 Where do I complete the EOI?